Volkswagen Amarok: Search and Rescue Pickup concept

-Second generation (2022)
+Second generation (NF; 2022)

 The second-generation Amarok was released on 7 July 2022.
-Designed and conceived in Germany and Australia, it will be built by Ford at South African assembly plant in Silverton and share the new Ford Ranger's platform as part of the 2019 Ford-VW global alliance cooperation agreement.
+Designed and conceived in Germany and Australia, it is built by Ford at its South African assembly plant in Silverton, and shares the new Ford Ranger's platform as part of the 2019 Ford-VW global alliance cooperation agreement.

 A four-door double cab and two-door single cab body styles are available in this generation.
 The vehicle is 96 mm longer than its predecessor, with 173 mm longer wheelbase which provides more room, on the double cab's second row seat.
-Fording depth is also increased from 500 mm to 800 mm.
+Fording depth was also increased from 500 mm to 800 mm.

 During its introduction, the second-generation Amarok was introduced with five variants.
 The base version is the 'Amarok', followed by the 'Life' and 'Style'.
 Two flagship variants is offered as the PanAmericana (with an off-road-inspired styling) and Aventura (with an on-road-oriented styling).

+In November 2025 Volkswagen re-introduced the "Dark-label" for Europe.
+It adds Dark Label badging onto the steering wheel and front floor mats, black upholstery, 20-inch alloy wheels, tailgate handle and a rear privacy glass.
+It is available in Bright Blue, Midnight Black, and Dark Grey.

 Powertrain

-Four turbo-diesel (TDI) engines and one turbocharged petrol (TSI) engine is available for the second-generation Amarok, all of which are developed by Ford.
+Four turbo-diesel (TDI) engines and one turbocharged petrol (TSI) engine is available for the second-generation Amarok.
 In several African markets, the base specification engine is offered, which is a 2.0-litre four-cylinder TDI producing 110 kW.
 The same engine is also offered in a higher state of tune with 125 kW, and with a twin-turbo producing 150 kW or 154 kW depending on the market.
-A 3.0-litre V6 Ford Power Stroke engine is available as the most powerful option, which provides power output of 177 kW or 184 kW dependent on the market.
+A 3.0-litre Ford-Jaguar Land Rover-developed AJD-V6 engine is available as the most powerful option, which provides power output of 177 kW or 184 kW dependent on the market.
 A single petrol engine option, 2.3-litre turbocharged petrol engine with 222 kW is also offered in traditional petrol engine markets.

 The 154 kW Amarok diesel is equipped with a standard 10-speed automatic gearbox paired with a e-shifter (shift-by-wire).
 There are 6-speed automatic transmission and 5- or 6-speed manual gearboxes for other engines.